An Account is used to define one of your end-customers, and contains the end-customer name and contact details.

 You can create a Contract for an Account.
 If you expect to have end customers who consume several different service or product packages you offer, you can then report for your accounting purpose the total Contract values for these end customer Accounts.

 Credit Reasons are defined for an Organization.
 For Bill adjustments, Credit Reasons are then used to add Credits for an existing bill line item or apply a product Credit manually to a Bill.

 Custom Fields allow you to attach custom data to some m3ter entities.
 You can add Custom Fields to define default custom string or number values at the level of your Organization for Products, Plan Templates, Plans, Accounts, Account Plans, or Meters.
 You can also add Custom Fields to define custom string and number values at the level of the individual Product, Plan Template, Plan, Account, Account Plan, or Meter.
 The custom values you define at the individual-entity level override the values you’ve defined at the Organizational level.

-The Data Explorer allows you to query the data collected for your Organization in the m3ter service for Usage, Billing, and Prepayments/Commitments data.
+The Data Explorer allows you to query the data collected for your Organization in the m3ter platform for Usage, Billing, and Prepayments/Commitments data.
 You can review the data returned for submitted queries in various formats, including Data Tables or Pivot Tables.

 A Data Field is configured for a Meter and defines a raw usage data collection field.

 Debit Reasons are defined for an Organization.
 For Bill adjustments, Debit Reasons are then used to add Debits for an existing bill line item or apply a product Debit manually to a Bill.

 A Derived Field is configured for a Meter and uses a calculation on other fields to determine a usage data field.
 The calculation for a Derived Field can reference Meter Data Fields, Custom Fields, and system Timestamp fields.